To change how the world builds, we must start with the people closest to the stack.

 Why We Are Starting Here

-For software development, we are focusing on students in computer science, software engineering, and IT.
-You already understand the core fundamentals of technology.
-You have the ingredients.
-Yet, the process often stalls because you lack the blueprint to launch.
-This gap is just as present for tech students as it is for non-technical founders.
+We are focusing on students in Computer Science, Software Engineering, and IT.
+They understand the fundamentals of technology, yet the process stalls because the blueprint for launching is not legible.
+This gap is just as real for technical students as it is for non-technical founders.

-We are starting with engineers because it creates a compounding effect.
-If those closest to the stack still struggle to launch, we must solve for them first.
+I believe that if we solve this for technical students, we create a force-multiplier.
 As more engineers learn to productize, they can reliably collaborate with the broader market.
-When the rest of the world eventually learns this language of building, collaboration becomes faster, more reliable, and deterministic.
+When the rest of the world learns this language of building, collaboration becomes faster, more reliable, and deterministic.

 Beginning with engineers creates legibility across the entire market.